Visit Garfield Park Conservatory

-When: Open 365 days a year.
+Open 365 days a year.
 Daily Hours: 9 am – 5 pm and Wednesdays: 9 am – 8 pm.
-Admission free.
+Check GPC website for Covid hours, Admission free.
 Donations requested.
 Free parking is located just south of the Conservatory’s main entrance in the visitor parking lot.
 If you take the Green Line be aware of your surroundings you’ll be going through Austin and Garfield Park.

 Please check the Events page for more detailed information.
 All events are subject to change.

 - Drop-In Demonstrations.
 Volunteers cover the topics of beekeeping, composting and gardening in hands-on demonstrations.
 Check calendar for events.